Aspie96/blog/content/posts/free_software.md

 ## Motivations

-At this point in the article, you might be wondering why anyone would actually develop free software.
+At this point in the article, you might be wondering why anyone would even write free software.
 There are plenty of motivations and this section will mention a few.

 Software freedom is not anti-business and it's not anti-money.
 Indeed, the only business models it precludes are those that require restricting the user.
 Many business models are perfectly consistent with releasing free software, which also happens to be good publicity for the company and, often, a way to get contributions from the community.
 In some cases, companies that want to release a program can only do so as free software because of copyleft.